 Led by professionally trained and experienced facilitators

-The death of a child leaves parents feeling brokenhearted and alone.
-This group brings parents together, no matter the age of the child, to share and find hope on their journey.
+The death of a child leaves parents feeling heartbroken and alone.
+This group brings parents together, regardless of the child’s age, to find support, understanding, and hope.

 Complicated Loss